geseib/vpcintro/website/content/40-firstec2/40-Create IAMrole.md

 ## Create an IAM Role for the EC2 Instance

 IAM Roles can be used as Instance Profiles, giving the EC2 instance permissions.
-This could be to access Amazon S3 for object storage or DynamoDB for NoSql quries.
+For example, this could be to permit access to Amazon S3 for object storage or to DynamoDB for NoSQL queries.
 In this case we are using it for remote bash access using AWS Systems Manager.

 ![IAM Roles](/images/iam-roles.png)
 1. From the **Amazon IAM** console and from the left menu select Roles.
 Click **Create role** button.